 While a classic car is an older car, there are key differences between the types of coverage offered for each type.
 Auto insurance for older cars that are not considered classic can generally be part of a standard auto insurance policy.
 However, a classic car may be insured under a specialty insurance product, offering unique coverage not found on the average policy.

 A classic car is usually 20 years or older and has collectible value that typically exceeds its original sale price.
-Even with added features not offered in standard auto insurance, classic car insurance is usually cheaper.
+Even with added features not offered in standard auto insurance, classic car insurance is usually cheaper, although the policy may have mileage restrictions.
 Some insurance companies only offer coverage as a specialty auto insurance policy, while others offer it in addition to standard insurance coverage.